ChenXie-astro/DDRM/README.md

 DDRM will create a model reflectance and fit the measured disk reflectance spectrum using scipy.optimize.curve_fit and/or emcee.
 Curve_fit can provide a good fit and use it as initial input in the MCMC analysis (optional).

 The disk reflectance spectrum shows the scattering efficiency of dust particles in the disk.
 In DDRM, different dust species were mixed to form an effective medium following the Bruggeman rule.
-Mie theory was used to calculate the scattering efficiency of a given medium.
+Mie theory was then used to calculate the scattering efficiency of a given medium.

 If you find a bug or want to suggest improvements, please [create a ticket](https://github.com/ChenXie-astro/DDRM/issues).